aoshiken/hashnist/README.md

 The server is a TCP server named `hashchecker` and written in C/C++, a Python client is located inside the folder `python` and a web backend with installation instructions is located under the `web` folder.

-For improving speed and memory footprint `hashchecker` requires an input file with all the SHA256/MD5 hashes in binary format, the companion tools named `binaryze` and `binaryzemd5` can generate that file, see the INSTALLATION section below.
+For improving speed and memory footprint `hashchecker` requires an input file with all the SHA256/MD5 hashes in binary format, the companion tool named `binaryze` can generate that file, see the INSTALLATION section below.

 ## Building